adyork/workshop_bios_oceanographic_data_part2/_episodes/08-data-provenance.md

 **Version control** (e.g. git/github) is a great way to keep track of all the changes in your files.
 It does have a learning curve but will save you time and frustration in the long run after you learn it.

+I'm sure everyone has experienced this frustration:

 > ![version_control_meme](../fig/ew-versions.png)
 > from: Wit and wisdom from Jorge Cham (http://phdcomics.com/)

+Git will keeps track of all the differences in your files over time, no need to keep a million copies!
+You can make notes for each version of your files too.